ravendb/docs/Chapter01.rst

 * UsersTweets - super column family, sorted by Sequential Guid

 Let us create the user (a note about the notation:
-I am using named parameters to denote column’s name & value here.
+I am using named parameters to denote column's name & value here.
 The key parameter is the row key, and the column family is Users)::

   cfdb.Users.Insert(key: "@ayende", name: "Ayende Rahien", location: "Israel", profession: "Wizard");